Vehicle Code in OregonCompare Car Insurance Quotes in 3 Steps

 Oregon's vehicle code also covers such matters as vehicle sales, including a lemon law, and emissions testing and requirements.

-The 2007 version of Oregon's vehicle code, currently applicable to the state's residents and roads, is available online in PDF or HTML, which may be easier to access or for cutting and pasting into other documents.
+Oregon's vehicle code, currently applicable to the state's residents and roads, is available online.

 The entire vehicle code can be downloaded, but it is a fairly large, 3.8-megabyte file and might take some time.
 Users of the Oregon DMV's site for vehicle code may find it easier to choose the right part of the code to look at to get only a portion of the code.